Vbet is not a new name to most punters, but it’s a long-established brand in Europe, in particular in the east of the continent.

-Vivaro, the name which provides the V in Vbet, began bookmaking life on the high street in Armenia – shops can still be found in the country – before launching an online operation in 2008.
+Vivaro, the name that provides the V in Vbet, began bookmaking life on the high street in Armenia – shops can still be found in the country – before launching an online operation in 2008.

 Vbet’s offers are listed under the ‘promotions’ tab at the top of the site and there are a few different ones, in particular catering for the football punter.